ayhaneyikan/todolist-cli/README.md

 Primarily the focus of this project is to explore two things:
 1. the Rust programming language
-2. creating a deploying my own executable program on a linux system
+2. creating and deploying my own executable program on a linux system

 ## Retrieve Binary